sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 ###Cloudbreak CLI

-As we are always automate everything and we are a very DevOps focused company we are always trying to create easy ways to interact with our systems and API’s.
+As we automate everything and we are a very DevOps focused company we are always trying to create easy ways to interact with our systems and API’s.
 In case of Cloudbreak we have created and released a [command line shell](https://github.com/sequenceiq/cloudbreak-shell).

 ###Cloudbreak UI